What's your name?

 MGM Resorts has saved 794 million gallons of water in the past 5 years, which is the equivalent of 1,200 Olympic-sized swimming pools.

-Did the swimming pool flash in your mind?
+Did the swimming pool image flash into your mind?
 Without the aid of a photo, the writer was able to evoke a mental image.

 Since you're liking this article on conversion copywriting you're gonna love the conversion ideas I share in my weekly newsletter.
 Signup below.
 If it isn't as good as I'm making it sound unsubscribe with one click.